The ultimate guide to picking the right RTO for you!

 - Online portal

 Before you get caught out, find out how your assessments are required to be submitted and make sure that approach will work for you!

 7. Student Care

-The primary focus of any Registered Training Organisation should always be their Student.
+The primary focus of any Registered Training Organisation should always be their student.
 When you are “shopping around” you want to find the RTO that will go out of its way to make sure you succeed.
-Student success is the lifeblood of any RTO so ensure this is evident to you when you do your due diligence.
+Student success is the lifeblood of any RTO so ensure this is evident to you when you’re calling around.

 Every RTO will be slightly different and has different focus points but ultimately you need to make the choice that is right for you.
 Hopefully the above criteria has given you a clear checklist on which you can base your decisions.

 If you have any questions, comments or would like to provide feedback on this article, we would love to hear from you, you can contact RTO leadership institute via email: firstname.lastname@example.org or Phone us on 1300 178 179